Ibrahim Badamasi Babangida University: Endowments & Research

-In 2020, IBBUL won a prize grant of $450,000 from the International Development Research Centre (IDRC) grant of Canada.
+In 2020, IBBUL won a prize grant of $450,000 from the International Development Research Centre (IDRC) of Canada.
 The project has the Tata Institute of Social Sciences (TISS), Mumbai, India, as the lead partner, with IBBUL and Samtse College of Education, Royal University of Bhutan, Open University of Tanzania and UNESCO office of Bangladesh, in the partnership.

 In 2021, the Nigerian National Petroleum Corporation endowed the University with a High Impact Geological Research Laboratory.